carbon-language/carbon-lang/docs/design/interoperability/vocabulary_types.md

 expensive, conversions when ownership transfer is necessary, rather than using the non-owning wrappers described previously.

+## Copying vocabulary types

+When a vocabulary type crosses between C++ and Carbon and a copy is a valid option, an extremely good interoperability story can be provided.
+Here, we can in almost all cases completely convert common data structures and vocabulary types between the languages.
+The data is being copied anyways and so any necessary changes to the representation and layout are unlikely to be an unacceptable overhead.

+This strategy should be available for essentially all containers and copiable vocabulary types in the C++ STL, Abseil, and any other sufficiently widely used libraries.

+TODO: Need to rewrite this a little, particularly around "valid option".

+## Alternatives

-### Alternative: Bind tightly to particular C++ libraries
+### Bind tightly to particular C++ libraries

+For complex types like Carbon's `Map(Key, Value)`, the proposal is that we have conversion methods with some overhead.
+Instead, we could bind more tightly.

-As an alternative, Carbon's language-provided types could precisely match the internal representation and implementation of particular C++ libraries.
+Carbon's language-provided types could precisely match the internal representation and implementation of particular C++ libraries.
 In this scenario, Carbon's `Map(Key, Value)` would need to precisely match `boost::unordered_map<Key, Value>`.

 Note that this doesn't affect the ability of a Carbon program to use